Woods Edge Lavender at King Pine Farms

 Unfortunately, we lost about 60% of our lavender plants, and the plants that survived are fragile and focused on regaining strength.
 While each plant is being carefully tended to as it begins to regrow, they are unlikely to produce very many buds this year.
 So you won’t see us around the community this year with our lavender.

-But we're not giving up!
+But we're haven’t given up!

 Our Lavender . . .